marcelosperalta/bootcamp_dci/200812/README.md

     or

--  open a Command Interpreter with Administrative privileges and run:
+-  open a Command Interpreter with :warning: Administrative privileges :warning: and run:

     ```
     "C:\Program Files\MongoDB\Server\4.4\bin\mongo.exe"